 Inkjet prints, mirror

-Ensemble borrows shapes and textures of actual props that were used in historic photo studios, attempts to recreate them in life-sized yet two-dimensional forms and shifts their position from serving as objects into becoming actual subjects.
+This piece borrows shapes and textures of actual props that were used in historic photo studios, attempts to recreate them in life-sized yet two-dimensional forms and shifts their position from serving as objects into becoming actual subjects.
 Oscillating between the fake and the real, it aims to underline the dichotomy between the realist claims of photography and the counter-reality of studio settings.

 This example brings together sculptural elements from three different studio practices that existed in Lebanon during 1940’s - 1970’s; Antranik Anouchian from Tripoli, Fouad Bendali Ghorab from Beirut and Anis el Soussi from Saida.